benjystanton/benjystanton.github.io/src/posts/2024-11-16-moving-teams-again-sort-of.md

 {{ excerpt }}

-## I’m moving team agains, well sort of
+## I’m moving team again, well sort of

 I found out last Friday that I’m moving teams again.
 But, I’m staying in the same department and moving with some of my existing team mates, so it’s not a huge move, but it was still a bit of a surprise.